Letters to Students From the Office of Student Life Regarding Belongings and End-of-year Plan

 - Dr. Benson would need to screen all students and families upon their arrival and before their departure.

-- Each time someone enters a dorm, afterward all surfaces must be cleaned and disinfected.
-Since we’re all under “stay at home” orders here in MA, we don’t have a custodial staff on site to do this.
+- Each time someone enters a dorm, all surfaces must be re-cleaned and re-disinfected.
+We’re all under “stay at home” orders here in MA, so we don’t have a custodial staff on site to do this.

 - If we allowed a staggered schedule of return for those within driving distance, that would delay us in packing rooms for those who don’t live within driving distance.
 And, remember, we need to have the rooms clear by early June.

 - We have people on campus who fall within the CDC’s “vulnerability index.”
 We want to be vigilant in protecting these community members.
 Bringing students back to campus presents a risk.